supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 If I some problem is in my mind every day — in my case starting to take action in life — I think the probablity of "collision" of problem and the solution increases drastically.
 It's like having a gate open 24/7 to connect a solution to a problem.
 Again, connections can be found anywhere and if the solution is to be found of a very unexpected place, it is helpful that I have my "problem" back in my mind there, ready to receive a solution.
 ![lataa.jpg](/blogs/naess/dailynotes/25-12-2020/lataa2.jpg)

-This is because it enables the collision of solution.
-It's like shuttleship lander, platform (problem) is OPENED 24/7 so when I come to solution they are ready to collide.
-I think the probability of collision is not very good if the only time I think of the problem is some dedicated time slot.

 Currently my big problem or goal is to build a startup.
 The question is: do I lack knowledge or action?
 Do I lack experience or will?
 Probably everything.
 My pragmatic friends don't seem to have troubles with building various of companies.
 They are men of action.
 I am man of learning in a vacuum.
 It's no good.
 I think better and I am creative, but it's no good.
 I have small output.